 A lot of science, lots of knowledgable guests, hopefully some fun, and frequent images of the CMB.
-There’s a new livestream most Sundays at 19:00 CET (timezone converter).
-You can join in live on YouTube or Twitch.
-You can also watch along on Twitter.
+There’s a new livestream most Sundays at 19:00 CEST (timezone converter).
+You can join the conversation live on YouTube or watch along on Twitter.
 If you can’t wait for the next episode, check out the highlights, or the old streams on YouTube.
 In the accompanying blog (updated very infrequently) you can find longer explanations of some of the topics we discuss.
 There are also different ways you can get involved!

 Where it all started

 One day, long ago (August 2015), in a sleep-deprived and coffee-fuelled state, I had the idea of starting livestreaming.
 In my mind it was clear; this would be a place to exchange scientific knowledge in an accessible way, without assuming any background in science.
 A place for anyone to ask questions and learn about the wonders of the universe.
 As I stared into my (nearly empty) cup of coffee thinking about the universe, “Cup of Cosmology” was born.
 Over the last six years the show has grown and matured more than I ever expected, but the ideals behind it have stayed the same.

 - Share the wonders of the universe in an understandable, jargon-free way

 - Provide a space where everyone can ask questions freely

 - There are no stupid questions – this is a judgement free zone

 - Be kind to guests and audience members – everyone is welcome here

 - Be curious – we’re all here to learn together